AdelaZvolankova/Test-Design-Helper/README.md

 - Robot Framework SeleniumLibrary
 - Robot Framework DataDriver
 - Google Chrome (for running tests in a web browser)
+- Chrome driver

 ### Installing Python

-If you don't have Python installed, you can download it from the official Python website: https://www.python.org/downloads/
+If you don't have Python installed, you can download it from the official Python website: https://www.python.org/downloads

 ### Installing chrome driver